 The Single Mother on Father’s Day

 Father's Day can bring a mixed bag of sentiments for women.
 For the mom who's been abandoned, it can stir up feelings of bitterness and frustration.
-Widows wrestle with sadness over the happy times their children have lost and resentment may creep into the heart of an unwed mom who never walked the aisle.
+Widows may wrestle sadness over the happy times their children have lost, and resentment can creep into the heart of an unwed mom who never walked the aisle.
 Maybe you had a strong father growing up and you celebrate and honor him on this holiday.
-Others of us had weak or absent fathers we saw as undeserving of such an occasion.
+Others of us had weak or absent fathers that now in present time seem undeserving of the occasion.
 Whatever your situation, Father's Day undoubtedly invites a wave of emotion.

 - Honor the God-given role of fathers.
-You may not like the idea of honoring fathers but God requires it.
-That doesn't mean you have to throw a party and hype up a holiday, but it does mean we are to respect the role of fathers - regardless of personal experiences.
+You may not like the idea of honoring fathers, but God requires it.
+That doesn't mean you have to throw a party and hype up the holiday, but it does mean we are to respect the role of fathers—regardless of personal experiences.
 Encourage children to develop a healthy regard for the position of a father.
 Discourage negative talk and attitudes toward dads.
 Someday your young men may grow up to be fathers and your daughters may share in parenting with a husband.
-What we model for them now will, in part, shape how they view fatherhood in the future.
+What we model for them now shapes how they will view fatherhood in the future.

 - Celebrate the awesome fathers you know.
 Each Father's Day, I make an effort to call or text (via their wives, if they are married) some of the greatest fathers I know.
 Some are married and some are single.
 I thank them for leading their children with strength and integrity and being a strong example to other men of what it looks like to be a godly father.
-Resist the temptation to be jealous or envious of two-parent families and just focus on the blessing of seeing men who raise the bar of excellence in a broken world.
-We need more men doing it well as an example to others.
+Resist the temptation to be jealous or envious of two-parent families and focus on the blessing of seeing men who raise the bar of excellence in a broken world.
+We need more men parenting and leading their family well as an example to others.

-This Father’s Day, worship the Lord by giving honor where He requires it – which includes the position of fathers.
+This Father’s Day, worship the Lord by giving honor where He requires it, including to fathers.
 May you be blessed by submitting your will to the Lord and following His commands to show honor.